KristianNelson/KristianNelson.github.io/finalproject/finalproject.md

 This project looks at the risks of lava flow and wild fires that expensive homes in Hawaii face.
 For this project, I wanted to create a mock-up house insurance quote job that would look at where homes on Hawaii are at most risk.
 Insurance companies then use these findings to determine whether they want to insure a home or not, and how much the insurance will cost.
 I specifically looked at lava flow and fire because those were the two variables I was most interested in.
 Of course, there are many other risks that home owners face in this part of the world.

 For context and to get a visual of what this island looks like, here is a 3D map of the big island of Hawaii.
 This was created from a [downloaded DEM](http://www.soest.hawaii.edu/coasts/data/hawaii/dem.html) and an overlaid basemap in QGIS.
+Elevations were exaggerated to show a better visual.

 ![](truecolorgif.gif)